Singularities of symmetric powers and irrationality of motivic zeta functions: Introduction

 M. Kapranov conjectured that it is natural to expect that $Z(X, t)$ is a rational function (as a formal power series over $K_0(\cV_K)$) for an arbitrary variety $X$ ~\mbox{\cite[Remark~1.3.5]{Kapranov}}.
-He showed that this is the case if $X$ is a curve with a rational point, and D. Litt later generalized this result to arbitrary geometrically connected curves (see ~\mbox{\cite[Theorem~10]{Litt}}).
+He showed that this is the case if $X$ is a curve with a rational point, and D. Litt later generalized this result to arbitrary geometrically connected curves ~\mbox{\cite[Theorem~10]{Litt2}}.
 However, it turned out that rationality fails in dimension two.
-It was proved by M. Larsen and V. Lunts ~\mbox{\cite[Theorem~1.1]{LL2}} that for a smooth complex projective surface $X$ the zeta function $Z(X, t)$ is rational if and only if $X$ has negative Kodaira dimension.
-In this paper we prove the following generalization of the irrationality part of this result to higher dimensions:
+It was proved by M. Larsen and V. Lunts ~\mbox{\cite[Theorem~1.1]{LL2}} that for a smooth complex projective surface $X$, the zeta function $Z(X, t)$ is rational if and only if $X$ has negative Kodaira dimension.
+Moreover, they proved irrationality in a stronger sense by showing that if $\kappa(X) \ge 0$, then $Z(X, t)$ is not \textit{pointwise} rational (see Def. \ref{def:rationality}).
+In this paper we prove the following generalization of this result to higher dimensions:

-\begin{theorem} Let $X$ be a smooth complex projective variety of dimension greater than one.
-If $Z(X, t)$ is rational as a formal power series with coefficients in $K_0(\cV_{\CC})$, then the Kodaira dimension of $X$ is negative and $H^0(X, \Omega^{2i}_X) = 0$ for all $i > 0$. \end{theorem}